vicondoa/venus-protocol-vulkan-video/wire-format.md

  - object handles
  - `uint32_t` indicating the size of another command parameter

 A special rule must be followed to encode only the initialized parts.
-(The generated code likely have bugs.)
+(More specific?
+The generated code likely have bugs as well.)

 ## Command Replies

-For a command reply, a `VnCommandType` is encoded first followed by a `VkResult` (why?).
-If the command has a return value other than `VkResult`, the return value is then encoded.
+For a command reply, a `VnCommandType` is encoded first.
+If the command has a return value, the return value is then encoded.
 Finally, command parameters that are non-const pointers/arrays are encoded in order.